jianglei12138/cups/README.md

 ./configure --host=arm-linux-androideabi  --disable-dbus --prefix=/system/usr/root --with-cups-user=system --with-cups-group=system --with-system-groups=root
 ```

-I put all aim files to `/system/usr/root` which in android system, so i used `—prefix` .You maybe found some error during configure ,but you can find all need libraries in my repositories.
+I put all aim files to `/system/usr/root` which in android system, so i used `--prefix` .You maybe found some error during configure ,but you can find all need libraries in my repositories.
 Then add liblocale support in Makedefs file `COMMONLIBS = -pthread -lm  -liconv  -lz -llocale`

 ![locale](art/locale.png)